nstefana/one-guitar-band/README.md

 One Guitar Band is a real-time stand alone application that allows a guitarist to produce a full orchestration using only a standard electroacoustic or electric guitar.
 The system incorporates several sound production functionalities, including that of a looper.
 At each repetition of the loop, the user can interact with either one of the following sound production mechanisms:
 - Drum production: by tapping the guitar in a certain manner, the user can trigger drum samples (or cymbals) and arange them in time to compose the rhythmic part.
-- Bass production: by playing a melodic line of the first three strings of the guitar (from E1 to A2), the user can produce a bass line.
+- Bass production: by playing a melodic line on the first three strings of the guitar (from E1 to A2), the user can produce a bass line.
 - Modulation: the user can modulate the amplitude and frequency of a prerecorded guitar layer, so as to produce rhythmic and melodic patterns of unique sonic chatacter.

-## Application attributes
+## Important attributes
 - Up to 4 different Guitar, Modulation, Drums and Bass layers can be generated.
 - The sound of Drums, Cymbals and Bass can be customized to a large degree through wavetable selection and sound synthesis parameter tuning.
 - Once recorded, Drums and Bass elements are represented by a symbolic sequence (something like MIDI) with notes, onsets and velocities.